 - 10 oz cherry tomatoes

 - 2 cups beef broth or bone broth my bone broth recipe: https://honestandtasty.com/best-bone-broth-recipe/

 - 2 tbsp flat-leaf parsley one big handful, chopped

 - 1 lb campanelle shaped pasta 1 package

 - Preheat oven to 375 deg F.

 - Coat beef with flour, ½ tbsp salt and ½ a tsp pepper.

 - Add 2 tbsp olive oil to lightly coat the bottom of a large oven-safe pot on high heat.
 Add beef in a layer and sear for about a minute or two before flipping.
 Turn heat to medium and sear on all sides for a minute or two, and remove from pot.
-Turn to medium-low and add another 2 tbsp olive oil and add mushrooms.
+Turn to medium-low and add another 2 tbsp ghee and add mushrooms.
 Cook down mushrooms until soft.
 Add in onions and mix around until onions have softened and started to really caramelize.
 Get all the bits from the bottom of the pot while mixing.
 Add in garlic and mix.
 Mix in beef, remainder of salt and pepper, paprika, thyme, tomato paste, and Worcestershire sauce.
 Add tomatoes and red chili pepper, and mix in.
-Add beef broth and mix in.
+Add beef/bone broth and mix in.
 Place lid on top of pot and place in oven for 45 min - 1 hr or until beef is tender.
 Add chopped parsley and mix.
 Serve on top of pasta like pictured or even on top of mashed potatoes or polenta!

 - For the pasta: